Abuse Survivors Library

 how to challenge your negative thinking, get out of bed, focus on the task at hand, use positive affirmations, and reach out for support

-Suicide, self-harm, eating disorders, addictions, or any other non-accidental action that is harmful to your body.
+Articles about suicide, self-harm, eating disorders, addictions, or any other non-accidental behaviors that are harmful to your body.

 |Suicide Hotlines & Helplinks|